armbian/build/README.md

 ## Contributors

-Thank you to all the people who already contributed Armbian!
+Thank you to all the people who already contributed to Armbian!

 <a href="https://github.com/armbian/build/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=armbian/build" />